 Credit card issuers often consider the number of credit cards you have when they’re deciding whether to approve your credit card application.
 There’s no specific number of credit cards that’s acceptable for credit card issuers, at least not one that’s been made public.
 You may very well be able to handle an additional credit card, but the credit card issuer just doesn’t want to take that risk.

 You may have recently paid off a high balance or closed a couple of old credit cards, but that information may not show up on your credit report for a few more days depending on how often your creditor reports to the credit bureaus.
-There’s a chance that there’s slightly outdated information on your credit report because of the time it takes for credit card issuers to send your account details to the credit bureaus.
+It takes time for credit card issuers to send your account details to the credit bureaus, so slightly outdated credit report information is fairly normal.

 Some credit card issuers may deny your credit card application if you opened just one new credit card within the past several months.
 This doesn’t necessarily mean you have too many credit cards, but the credit card issuer may need to see more history with your new credit card before deciding to grant additional credit to you.